phillipclarke29/CV/README.md

 #### Database Marketing

-- 15 years marketing database management for charities including Kids Company, RSPB, Kew Gardens and IFAW.
+- 15 years database engineering for charities including Kids Company, RSPB, Kew Gardens and IFAW.
-- Managed a direct mail marketing team of 7 that grew major donor income by 100% to £9 million in two years.
+- Managed a direct mail team of 7 practitioners and engineers that grew major donor income by 100% to £9 million in two years.
 - Built a global marketing team based of 3 in three continents working to support international wildlife conservation work.
 - Set up marketing and fundraising databases for other charities.